Dhërmi

 Dhërmi (Dhërmiu; Δρυμάδες, Drymádes) is a village in Vlorë County, Albania.
 It is part of the municipality of Himarë.
-The village lies 42 kilometers south of the city of Vlorë and about the same distance north of the southern city of Sarandë.
+The village lies 42 kilometers south of the city of Vlorë and 69 kilometers north of the southern city of Sarandë.
 It is built on a slope of the Ceraunian Mountains at approximately 200 meters in altitude, and comprises three neighborhoods: Gjilek, Kondraq, Kallami, and Dhërmi itself.
 The mountains descend to the southwest into the Ionian coast and Corfu in the distance to the south.
 Nearby is the village of Palasë.
 The local inhabitants of Dhërmi are ethnic Greeks that mainly speak a variant of the Greek Himariote dialect, and partly the Tosk Albanian dialect.
 During the last decade, the coastal area has seen a boom in the construction of accommodation facilities, such as wooden villa complexes.

+Name

+The official Albanian name "Dhërmi" is mainly used by those inhabitants and seasonal workers who use either the Tosk or Gheg Albanian dialect.
+Many of these newcomers and seasonal workers moved to the Dhërmi from other parts of Albania during the socialist period (1945-1991) or more recently.
+On the other hand the Greek name of the village, "Drimades" or "Drymades", is mainly used by the inhabitants, in particular the ones who mainly use the local Greek dialect and partly the southern Albanian (Tosk) one.

 History

+Dhërmi is recorded in the Ottoman defter of 1583 as a settlement in the Sanjak of Delvina with a total of 50 households.
+The anthroponymy recorded predominantly belonged to the Albanian onomastic sphere (e.g., Leka Gjini, Gjin Kondi, Gjoka Qezari), however, personal names reflecting broader Orthodox Christian anthroponymy are also recorded (e.g., Petri Dhima, Nikolla Kosta, Kristo Dhimo).
+Albanian historian Kristo Frashëri further writes that none of the recorded personal names can be classified as ethnic Greek onomastics.